clbustos/buhos/README.md

 ## Get Started

 There is a demo available on [https://demo.buhos.org](https://demo.buhos.org).
-You could use the software using 'admin' as username and password.
-Don't do anything important here, because the database is refreshed periodically.
+You can use the software with `admin` as username and password.
+Do not store important information there, because the database is refreshed periodically.

 ### On Windows

-The installer for Windows, can be obtained from [Buhos Windows Toolkit](https://github.com/clbustos/buhos-windows-tk/tree/master/windows_installer)
+The installer for Windows can be obtained from [Buhos Windows Toolkit](https://github.com/clbustos/buhos-windows-tk/tree/master/windows_installer).

 ### On *nix